How to Take More Control, Part Four If You Try to Control People or Things Outside Your Sphere of Operation, You Get Problems

 Your sister sees your grandson watching television and tells you, "Don't let him watch TV."
 You say, "I agree he shouldn't watch TV, but he's my daughter's son, not mine."

 Your boss asks you to go fix the sales problem with another department.
 You say, "Even though I'm the domestic sales manager, I'll be happy to fix the international sales department . . . if you promote me to Vice President of Worldwide Sales."
+1. Make a list of areas in your life that are difficult for you to control.

 2. Add a list of things that bother you to the first list.